seannicholson/move_deactivated_servers/README.md

 state.

-This will help cloud forward customers with highly elastic environments keep there active server groups clean.
+This will help cloud forward customers with highly elastic environments keep their active server groups clean.
 Also this will allow for the issues per group reports to contain information for only active or recently deactivated servers and prevent reporting on systems that are no longer online or active.